By Jonathan Griffin. Editor, SEO Consultant, & Developer.

-Google recently (24th July 2015) confirmed that Google Panda Update is now rolling out and that it should take several months to complete fully.
-Gary Illyes further stated that it would affect 2-3% of search queries.
+Google has (24th July 2015) confirmed that Google Panda Update is now rolling out and that it should take several months to complete fully.
+Gary Illyes stated that it would affect 2-3% of search queries.
 Panda is an algorithm update that focuses on Content Quality.

-The news of the update come hot on the heels of an announcement that the Update had been delayed for technical reasons, although no elaboration was made at the time of the cause.
+The news of the update comes hot on the heels of an announcement that the update had been delayed for technical reasons, although no elaboration was made at the time of the cause.
 Also, there have been a few false alarms with some general algorithm changes by Google that targeted content quality, such as the May Update.

-To be as detailed as possible, we will talk a little about what Google Panda is, how long it is likely to take to complete its roll out and finally the number of websites that that will be affected by the latest update.
+To be as detailed as possible, we will talk a little about what Google Panda is, how long it is likely to take to complete its rollout, and finally, the number of websites that will be affected by the latest update.

 Google Panda - The Content Quality Algorithm

-The Update is an algorithm change first launched on the 24th February 2011 that was specifically designed to benefit high-quality websites.
-It did this by demoting low-quality websites in the SERPs.
+The update is an algorithm change first launched on the 24th of February 2011 that was specifically designed to benefit high-quality websites.
+It did this by demoting low-quality sites in the SERPs.

 Our view that the Panda Update works with a Site Quality Score is based on this Patent granted in May 2015 (filed June 2012), which says: